Top 10 Social Media Logos and the Story Behind Them

-Instagram was initially known for its older logo, a retro cream and brown camera with the word “Insta” and a rainbow stripe, a look that featured a Polaroid camera.
+It was initially known for its older Instagram logo, a retro cream and brown camera with the word “Insta”, and a rainbow stripe, a look that featured a Polaroid camera.

-While the logo change happened four years after its acquisition, the change is said to be reflective of the developments that the app has had.
+While the logo change happened four years after its acquisition, it is said to reflect the app’s developments.

-Despite the change, the central feature is still a camera which is the brand’s main symbolisation, being a photo and video platform to begin.
+Despite the change, the central feature of the Instagram logo is still a camera, the brand’s main symbolisation, being a photo and video platform.

 5 – Twitter

-Tweets were once limited to 140 characters, but the limit has now increased in November of 2017.
+Tweets were once limited to 140 characters, but the limit has increased since 2017.

 Twitter has a long log of logo changes.

-The original design co-founded Noah Glass is green, and unfortunately appealed as rather snotty.
+The original design co-founded by Noah Glass is green and, unfortunately, appealed as rather snotty.

-Glass defended that the original logo is an attempt to make the logo youthful.
+Glass defended that the original Twitter logo was an attempt to make the logo youthful.

 Gavin was given just a day to develop a new logo, and they used this logo until 2010.